Saxotromba: Compass

 Like the saxhorn, the saxotromba was a transposing instrument.
 Its music was always written in the treble clef as though for an instrument pitched in 4' C, but the actual sounds produced depended on the size of instrument used.
 For example, if a piece of music were performed on a soprano saxotromba in 3' E♭, it would sound a minor third higher than written.

 In the following table, all possible saxotrombas mentioned in the literature have been included with their probable ranges, even those whose existence is in doubt; the four in bold are probably the original models of 1845.
 The table follows Forsysth (1914), who restricted the compass of all the saxhorns to harmonics two through eight, and set the lower end of the compass of the half-tube saxhorns a tritone below the second harmonic.
 Several other sources imply that the ninth and tenth harmonics were also in regular use (on some models, at least), extending the upper range by two whole-tones.
-I have assumed that all of the saxotrombas - even the contrabass models, if they ever existed - were half-tube instruments.
+It is further assumed that all of the saxotrombas - even the contrabass models, if they ever existed - were half-tube instruments.
 It should be remembered that the fundamentals (shown here at their sounding pitches) were not available: